Ethereal-Labs-Development/smart-contract-audits/reports/dojo-audit.md

 ## Verdict

 The contract contains numerous informational-level flaws mostly pertaining to gas inefficiencies and lack of documentation.
 There were also a few larger issues with logic and arithmetic that were not implemented correctly.
 Some of these larger issues can be mitigated by setting certain fees to zero in order to prevent transactions from touching problematic code.
-In terms of the "ruggability" of this contract, the only `onlyOwner` method that exists that could cause potential issues is mentioned at flag **[H-01]**.
-Overall the contract functions moderately well and will keep investments safest by fixing the respective fees.
+In terms of the "ruggability" of this contract, there does not exist any `onlyOwner` functions that would result in a "rug" or loss of funds.
+Overall the contract functions moderately well.

 ## Scope